 PS C:\Users\luis> ubuntu2404.exe config --default-user root

-- I open a new shell and change the HOME of
+- Open a new shell and change

 C:\Users\luis> ubuntu2404.exe